bosterholz/cloudcourse/index.md

     shell:
         "bwa mem {input} | samtools view -Sb - > {output}"
 ```
+All the data we need we downloaded in the previous steps.
+We can immediatly start calling Snakemake.
+In Snakemake we start with a so called dry run.
+Snakemake will look if everything is in order and print every paths it will create or tell us of problems it encountered.

 `snakemake -np mapped_reads/A.bam`

+Everything should be okay.
+We start the real run with:

 `snakemake --cores 1 mapped_reads/A.bam`

+This was a real static run.
+Is there a way to do it in a more dynamic fashion?
+Yes, of course.
+Just change your `snakefile` like you see below.

 ```
 rule bwa_map: